abbasabdallah13/mariage/README.md

 - Handle the answers (maybe `accommodation1Night` and `accommodation2Night` should be in one question?)
 - Fetch request with updated user answer (will use `infoList` state)
-- CSS for login page, need to improve
+- CSS for login page, done for all size.
+Need to work on font (size and familly) we have a scroll using the toggle device toolbar but not when using normal broswer sizing.
+Will it be an issue ? or just dev tools bug .(using overflow hidden)

 ## Done